|FACTS||WHAT DOES Central Bancshares, Inc. DO WITH YOUR PERSONAL INFORMATION?|

 - Transfer funds from your checking or savings accounts to third parties and to accounts at other financial institutions.

-Popmoney® Funds Transfers – You may transfer funds from your checking or savings accounts to third parties.
+- Zelle Transfers – You may transfer funds from your checking account to another person.

 Some of these services may not be available at all terminals/devices.

 Limitations on frequency of transfers: Generally, you may make only 25 cash withdrawals from any terminal each day.
-You can use our POS transfer service for 50 PIN and 20 signature transactions each day (this includes instant payments through Popmoney).
+You can use our point‑of‑sale transfer service for 50 PIN and 20 signature transactions each day.

 Limitations on Savings Account Transfers: You may make an unlimited number of withdrawals by mail, ATM or in person, or you may make an unlimited number of payments from your savings accounts to your Central Bank loan accounts.
 You are limited to six of the following transactions from your savings accounts each month:

-Limitations on use of Popmoney®: There are limitations on the amount and frequency you may transfer using Popmoney.
+Limitations on use of Zelle: There are limitations on the amount and frequency you may transfer using Zelle.
 These limitations are assigned for your protection.
-To find more information on your limitations you can see these within Popmoney or contact Client Services at 800-637-6884.or visit your local Central Bank branch office.
-Limits are determined by your banking relationship with us, with other institutions, and or bill pay processor.
+For more information on your limitations, look within Zelle, contact Client Services at 1-800-637-6884, or visit your local Central Bank branch office.

 There are no charges or fees for direct deposits to any type of account.
-Except as indicated elsewhere, we do not charge per transfer charges for transfers you make using our ATMs, VISA Debit Card transactions (excluding Instant Popmoney Transactions), or Central Connection.
+Except as indicated elsewhere, we do not charge per transfer charges for transfers you make using our ATMs, VISA Debit Card, or Central Connection.
 There are no periodic fixed charges for using our ATMs, VISA Debit Card transactions, or Central Connection.
 Accounts with electronic banking transactions are not exempt from the standard service charges associated with the account; please see your Disclosure of Account Terms and Disclosure of Special Handling Fees for Personal Accounts.

 We will disclose information to third parties about your account or the transfers you make: